milomadeit/hangouts_project/READEME.md

 ## Features

+### Current Features:

 - Users can create an account or log in with the Demo user.
 - Users can create, update, and delete groups.
-- Users can create, update, and delete events.
+- Users can create and delete events.
-- Users can request to join a group (feature coming soon)
 - Users can request to join an event if they are a member of the group (feature coming soon)
 - Unauthenticated users can view current groups and events but cannot join a group or request to attend an event until signed up and a member.

+### Future Features

+- Users can update an event they created
+- Creating a 'My Events' and 'My Groups' pages
+- Would like to update the authentication to web3/wallet authentication for new a returning users utilizing thirdweb's Auth
+- Continue to refine UI design.

 ## Screenshots